Estimated reading time: 14 minutes

-The CBB bi-monthly newsletter will be back this summer now that there will be more to talk about.
+The CBB bi-monthly newsletter will be back this summer now that there will be more to discuss.

-I find as gardening season begins it allows me more to share about our family and things that we do to become a self-sufficient family.
+I find as the gardening season begins, it allows me to share more about our family and the things that we do to become a self-sufficient family.

 With the price of food increasing is even more important for us to grow our food and preserve it.

 Last year I made so many jars of pickled beets that I lost count, and they turned out delicious.

 My beet recipe was among the more popular food posts on Canadian Budget Binder last year.